Super Nintendo / Famicom Architecture

 Cause of frame drops

-One another topic, have you ever wondered what causes games to lag?
-When the V-Blank interrupt is called to allow graphics update, sometimes the game is still executing some heavy code and skips the V-Blank window, graphics can’t be updated until the next V-Blank call and since the frame wasn’t updated, this is manifested as a drop in frame-rate.
+On a different topic - what causes games to lag?
+When the V-Blank interrupt is triggered to allow graphics updates, the game may still be executing heavy code, causing it to miss the V-Blank window.
+As a result, graphics cannot be updated until the next V-Blank call, and since the frame remains unchanged, this manifests as a drop in frame-rate [23].

-This can also happen the other way around, extensive processing during a V-Blank won’t allow the PPU to output the video signal (as the bus is blocked).
-Thus, black lines during a scan will be shown, although this is barely noticeable since the frames update 50 or 60 times per second.
+Conversely, extensive processing during a V-Blank can block the S-PPU from outputting the video signal, as the bus remains occupied.
+This can lead to black lines appearing during a scan, though this effect is barely noticeable since the frames refresh 50 or 60 times per second.

 A convenient video out

-All of the aforementioned advancements will be futile unless the console sends the picture to the TV through a medium both can understand.
-With the Super Nintendo, the company debuted some sort of universal-but-proprietary connection called Multi Out which can transport many types of signals at the same time, including Composite, S-Video and RGB [15].
+All of the aforementioned advancements would be meaningless unless the console could transmit its picture to the TV through a medium both can understand.
+With the Super Nintendo, the company debuted some sort of universal-but-proprietary connection called Multi Out, capable of carrying many types of signals at the same time, including Composite, S-Video and RGB [24].

-Along with the console, Nintendo bundled a ‘Multi Out to composite’ cable since that was pretty much the common denominator of TVs back then.
-In Europe however, the SCART port was also very popular as many set-top boxes and VCRs relied on it.
-A great thing about SCART is that it can also carry many types of signals, this enables AV equipment to use the most optimal signal type without encountering compatibility issues.
-As far as I know, only French consumers were offered an official SCART cable that took advantage of the RGB pins exposed in the Super Nintendo [16].
+In Europe, however, the SCART port was widely popular, particularly among set-top boxes and VCRs.
+A major advantage of SCART is its ability to support multiple signal types, allowing AV equipment to select the most optimal format without compatibility issues.
+As far as I know, only French consumers were offered an official SCART cable that took advantage of the RGB pins exposed on the Super Nintendo [25].

-Nonetheless, Nintendo altered the pinout of its PAL consoles to comply with the SCART protocol, and in doing so it replaced the ‘composite sync’ pin with a 12 Volts one (which tells the TV to set the 4:3 aspect ratio).
-So, even though Multi out is ‘universal’, the resulting RGB cables, if any, are region-specific.
+Consequently, Nintendo altered the pinout of its PAL consoles to comply with the SCART protocol, replacing the ‘composite sync’ pin with a 12-volt signal - which instructs the TV to use a 4:3 aspect ratio.
+Thus, while Multi Out is theoretically universal, RGB cables, if any, are region-specific.

-I think the real benefits of Multi Out started to become evident during present times, as it allowed users to take advantage of the RGB signal with their state-of-the-art tellies without tampering with the internals of this console.
-Although, unlike composite and S-Video, RGB requires an extra ‘sync’ signal.
-For this, the cable can be wired up to capture the sync signal from composite or S-Video; or for best results, use a dedicated sync line called ‘composite sync’.
-But, as mentioned in the previous paragraph, only NTSC consoles carried the latter.
+I think the practical benefits of Multi Out have become more apparent in recent years, as it allows users to leverage the RGB output on their modern tellies without tampering with the console’s internals.
+However, unlike Composite and S-Video, RGB requires an extra ‘sync’ signal.
+For this, cables can be wired up to capture the sync signal from Composite or S-Video - or for best results, use a dedicated sync line called ‘composite sync’.
+Unfortunately, as noted earlier, the latter signal is exclusive to NTSC consoles.

 Audio

-Just like graphical abilities, the audio department of this console has gone through a significant revamp.
-I would say it even provides the most advanced synthesising techniques of its generation.
+Just like its graphical abilities, the audio department of this console has undergone a significant overhaul.
+I would argue it even offers the most advanced synthesising techniques of its generation.

 Architecture

-Some companies partnered with Yamaha, others devised an in-house solution.
-Well, Nintendo partnered with Sony (the electronics conglomerate and authors of the Walkman) so they provide them with a sophisticated synthesiser.
-And so, Sony gave them two processors: a DSP that can sequence and mix samples; and a CPU that drives that DSP.
+Some companies partnered with Yamaha, while others devised an in-house solution.
+Well, Nintendo partnered with Sony - the electronics conglomerate behind the Walkman - to supply a sophisticated synthesiser.

-This block functions in parallel with the main CPU.
-When the console is turned on, the SPC700 boots a 64-byte internal ROM that sets it up to receive commands from the main CPU [18].
-After that, it stays idle.
+The audio subsystem operates in parallel with the main CPU.
+When the console powers on, the SPC700 boots a 64-byte internal ROM that sets it up to receive commands from the main CPU [27].
+After this setup, it remains idle until instructed.

 Channels used for melody.